scristofari/image-server/part4/PART4.md

 ## What's needed to be done.
  - Add a new route which will give a token and be secure by a basic auth.
- - The token must have an expired date.
+ - The token must have an expiration date.

 ## Code

 ### Refactoring.

-The code in the main.go of part3 is greater, but adding a lot of new features will make it more and more complex to read.
+The code in the main.go of part3 is longer, but adding a lot of new features will make it more and more complex to read.

 We move all the `domain` features in a package named `resizer`.
 With the command `godoc`, we can have